 Treatability study costs

 Companies used to offer treatability studies for free in an effort to sell their products, but more and more there are costs associated with these services.
-When treatability fees are imposed, these rates can vary, but they typically comprise costs for manpower, lab resources, and the cost of the analytical work being done, so make sure you factor this in when you’re calculating your budget for the project.
-Costs can range from $1,500 for a one-day evaluation to over $40,000 for an extensive study of several applicable technologies, depending on the complexity of the contaminants, number of analyses, and requirements of the facility, so it’s important to ask about these potential costs upfront.
+When treatability fees are imposed, these rates can vary, but they typically comprise costs for manpower, lab resources, and analytical work, so make sure you factor this in when you’re calculating your budget for the project.
+Costs can range from $1,500 for a one-day evaluation to over $40,000 for an extensive study of several applicable technologies, depending on the complexity of the contaminants, number of analyses, and requirements of the facility, so it’s important to ask about these potential costs up-front.

 Can SAMCO help?